MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	This will start the download for the Azure Information Protection Unified Label client.

 3. In the **Downloads** window that appears at the top right of the page, you will see the **AzInfoProtection_UI.exe** file being downloaded.
-Once the file has finished downloading, select the **Open file** link that appears below the file name.
+Once the file has finished downloading, select the **Open file** link that appears below the file name.  <br/>

+	**Note:** Testing has shown that it can sometimes take up to 10-15 seconds for the **Microsoft Azure Information Protection** wizard to open.
+Refrain from selecting **Open file** a second time until you're sure that the wizard was not initiated.

-4. The **Microsoft Azure Information Protection** wizard will open.
+4. The **Microsoft Azure Information Protection** wizard will (eventually) open.
 If the wizard does not display on the desktop, select the icon for the wizard on the taskbar to display the wizard.

-5. In the wizard, on the **Install the Azure Information Protection client** window that appears, clear (uncheck) the **Help improve Azure Information Protection by send usage statistics to Microsoft** check box and then select the **I agree** button.
+5. On the **Install the Azure Information Protection client** window that appears, clear (uncheck) the **Help improve Azure Information Protection by send usage statistics to Microsoft** check box and then select the **I agree** button.

-6. If a **User Account Control notification** dialog box appears that asks whether the app is allowed to make changes to this device, select **Yes**.

-7. Once the installation is complete, select **Close**.
+6. Once the installation is complete, select **Close**.

-8. In your Edge browser, close the **Download** tab that you opened in this task to download the Azure Information Protection client.
+7. In your Edge browser, close the **Download** tab was opened in this task to download the Azure Information Protection client.

 You have successfully installed the Azure Information Protection Unified Label client on the LON-CL1 VM.